thedynamiclinker/sudocode/usr/share/dict/README.md

 1. a dictionary shaped like a codebase.
 2. a dictionary in which all non-atomic terms must be implemented.

-It is a corpus of unmatched breadth, veritably pulsating with definitions.
+In this directory you'll find a corpus of unmatched breadth, pulsating with definitions, more firm than any other dict in its foundations, which can be followed all the way down to their roots.

-The Big LD Dict is wide, runs deep, and can be hard to take in, especially all at once.
+The Big LD Dict is wide, it runs deep, and can be hard to take in, especially in its entirety, and most especially for newcomers.

-So open your mind wide, and let it fill you with its semantics.
-We've got:
+So for those who have ears to hear, lay open your mind, and let the Big LD Dict fill you with its semantics.

+Come inside and you'll find the fruits from every branch of the tree of knowledge, including but not limited to:

 Geopolitics
 - [[Arab]]